ueberdosis/hocuspocus/docs/src/docPages/installation/express.md

 ## Extensions

 Some extensions use the `onRequest`, `onUpgrade` and `onListen` hooks, that will not be fired in this scenario.
-Please read the docs of each extension on how to use them when integrating hocuspocus in your framework of choice.
+Please read the docs of each extension on how to use them when integrating Hocuspocus in your framework of choice.